Rid/hapebeast-coding-cave-resources/README.md

 ## Preface ##

 This is a list of useful resources for software development and programming in general.
 These resources are targetted at the most common questions and topics in the `#coding-cave` channel.
 I've also added resources that I think are the are most commonly used in the industry and/or are useful for development in the software industry.
-I've tried to keep the list concise and precise for less experienced programmers.
+I've tried to keep the list concise and precise for beginners to intermediate programmers.
 For more resources on even more advanced topics, checkout [awesome](https://github.com/sindresorhus/awesome).

 I hope you find something useful that helps you in developing your career or finishing your personal projects!